astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 ### Conclusion

-Diffusion models are both analytically tractable and flexible: they can be analytically evaluated and cheaply fit arbitrary structures in data.
-There are also a lot of interesting characteristics of the models which were not covered in this post, such as image in-/outpainting, style transfer and image editing.
+Diffusion models have shown amazing capabilities as generative models.
+They are both analytically tractable and flexible: they can be analytically evaluated and cheaply fit arbitrary structures in data.
+Besides text-conditioned image generation there a lot of interesting characteristics of the models which were not covered in this post, such as image in-/outpainting, style transfer and image editing.

-There is also a shortcoming embedded into the diffusion process structure: the sampling relies on a long Markov chain of diffusion steps and it is still slower than GAN.
+On the other hand, there is a shortcoming embedded into the diffusion process structure: the sampling relies on a long Markov chain of diffusion steps and it is still slower than GAN.
+Latent diffusion models have shown that performance gains can be achieved by learning semantically meaningful latent space with complex compressing encoders.